RMH286/ECE-3400-fa-2017-Team-2/docs/lab2.md

 * ## [Labs](./labs.md)
 * ## [Meeting Minutes](./minutes.md)

-## LAB 2: Signal Processing
+## LAB 2: Analog Circuitry and FFT

 ### Overall Goal

-The purpose of this lab was to add the first sensors to the robot.
-One is an electret microphone that will be used to detect the 660 Hz whistle blow, the signal indicating that the robot needs to start mapping the maze.
-The other is an IR sensor that will be used to detect an IR treasure blinking at 7 kHz.
+The next step in developing our robot is to allow it to sense the world around it.
+Our robot can currently move throughout its environment, but has no knowledge about where it is, or what is around it.
+For this lab, we developed two different sensors to be used on our robot.
+First, we used a microphone circuit to detect a 660Hz whistle blow.
+This is used to signal our robot to begin exploring the maze.
+The second sensor was an IR sensore to detect various treasures which blink at varying frequencies.

 ## Acoustics Subteam

 Team Members: Nicolas Casazzone, Ben Roberge

 ### Purpose